-As with all sexual and relational experiences, swinging will elicit both positive and negative emotional reactions.
 Be prepared to talk about them: the good, the bad and the ugly.
 I find that some couples are so enthralled with the concept of swinging that they sometimes forget that problems can arise.

 Jealousy, insecurity and fear are normal emotions, so it’s important to acknowledge them.
 They’re not a sign of a failing relationship and when you talk about undesirable emotions openly and offer your partner feedback and reassurance, they can become sources of strength in your relationship.

-If you’re new to swinging, I suggest that you spend some time hanging out at lifestyle clubs or parties with the agreement that you’ll only observe and engage in friendly conversations.
 Making a pact not to engage in any sexual activities for the few visits can help to alleviate pressure and allow you to familiarize yourself with the scene.
 Many clubs offer tours for newbie couples and the host couples will likely be willing to answer any questions you may have about the lifestyle.

-So there you have it – five guidelines for exploring a healthy open relationship.
 Use this advice to keep the conversation going with your partner.
 If you’ve got some helpful advice for newbies that you’d like to share, feel free to contribute by tweeting us @ASTROGLIDE.
 And if you have additional questions, consider this a judgment-free zone where you can ask any questions that you might have regarding the exciting lifestyle of consensual non-monogamy.